chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Answer

 Thank you—I'm glad you found them impressive!
 For instance, in my role at Toyou Feiji Electronics, I chose Vue.js for the storage management platform redesign because of its lightweight nature and excellent reactivity system, which suited our need for rapid prototyping and seamless state management in a complex UI.
 In contrast, at Jinji Network Technology, I opted for React when building the admin frontend and React Native app, as it offered better ecosystem support for mobile cross-platform development and integrated well with libraries like Ant Design for data visualization.
 The decision often boils down to project scale, team familiarity, and performance requirements.

+---

+## Backend Development and Full-Stack Capabilities

+### Question

+That's a great example of framework selection, Xin.
+I can see you have solid frontend expertise, but I also notice you mention full-stack responsibilities in your recent role.
+Since we're looking for someone who can work across the entire stack, could you tell me about your backend experience, particularly with Spring Boot?
+What kind of backend systems have you built or worked with?

+### Answer

+Excellent question!
+While my primary strength is frontend development, I do have hands-on backend experience, particularly with Spring Boot.
+At Blitz Interactive Entertainment, I built a complete instant messaging system from scratch using Spring Boot, which handled real-time communication, business inquiries, and feedback features.
+This included developing RESTful APIs, implementing WebSocket connections for real-time messaging, and creating an analytics dashboard to visualize session data.
+I also worked with MySQL for data persistence and containerized the entire system using Docker for scalable deployment.
+More recently at Toyou Feiji Electronics, I developed Redfish-compliant APIs for storage device management.
+I'm comfortable working with databases, API design, and server-side logic, though I'd say my backend skills are intermediate level compared to my advanced frontend expertise.